spryker/spryker-docs/docs/pbc/all/dynamic-multistore/202307.0/base-shop/dynamic-multistore-feature-overview.md

 ![store-switcher](https://spryker.s3.eu-central-1.amazonaws.com/docs/pbc/all/dynamic-multistore/dynamic-multistore.md/store-switcher.png)

-The following images show that the assigned products to the newly created store are available on the storefront.
+The product that was assigned to the store in [Assigning products and prices to stores](#assigning-products-and-prices-to-stores) is available in this store.

 ![search-suggestions](https://spryker.s3.eu-central-1.amazonaws.com/docs/pbc/all/dynamic-multistore/dynamic-multistore.md/search-suggestions.png)